-- A. Complaints may be filed with the Commission for resolution of any alleged violations of this General Order pursuant to the Commission's Rules of Practice and Procedure 9 through 13.1.
+- A. Complaints may be filed with the Commission for resolution of any alleged violations of this General Order pursuant to the Commission's Rules of Practice and Procedure.
 A complaint which does not allege that the matter has first been brought to the staff for informal resolution may be referred to the staff to attempt to resolve the matter informally (Rules of Practice and Procedure No. 10). - B. This General Order clarifies that local jurisdictions acting pursuant to local authority are preempted from regulating electric power line projects, distribution lines, substations, battery storage facilities or electric facilities constructed by public utilities subject to the Commission's jurisdiction.
 However, in locating such projects, the public utilities shall consult with local agencies regarding land use matters.
-In instances where the public utilities and local agencies are unable to resolve their differences, the Commission shall set a hearing no later than 30 days after the utility or local agency has notified may file a complaint with the Commission pursuant to the Commission Commission's Rules of Practice and Procedure seeking specific changes to the inability to reach agreement on land use matters proposed facilities.

-C. Public agencies and other interested parties may contest the construction of under-50-kV distribution lines and electric facilities by filing a complaint with the Commission pursuant to the Commission's Rules of Practice and Procedure 9 through 13.1.
+In instances where the public utilities and local agencies are unable to resolve their differences, the local agency may file a complaint with the Commission pursuant to the Commission's Rules of Practice and Procedure seeking specific changes to the proposed facilities. - C. Public agencies and other interested parties may contest the construction of under-50-kV distribution lines and electric facilities by filing a complaint with the Commission pursuant to the Commission's Rules of Practice and Procedure.